Lamia (Basque mythology): Beliefs

 Mythology also occasionally describes male lamiak.
 In those stories, they are described as strong and are attributed with the creation of dolmens at night.
 It is also said that they can enter a house at night when its inhabitants are sleeping.
 They are given different names: Maideak, Mairiak, Mairuak, Intxixuak (in Oiartzun, Gipuzkoa), Saindi Maidi (in Lower Navarre).

-Many toponyms are related to lamiak, including Lamikiz (Markina), Laminaputzu (in Zeanuri), Lamitegi (in Bedaio), Lamirain (in Arano), Lamusin (in Sare), Lamiñosin (in Ataun).
+Many toponyms relate to lamiak, including Lamikiz (Markina), Laminaputzu (in Zeanuri), Lamitegi (in Bedaio), Lamirain (in Arano), Lamusin (in Sare), Lamiñosin (in Ataun).